teamNewDev/fo-shopping-app/README.md

 ## Overview
-This is a web app that allows users to add items that they want to buy or shop for The website was built with HTML, CSS and Javascript.
+This is a web app that allows users to add items that they want to buy or shop for The web app was built with HTML, CSS and Javascript.

 ### Screenshot